blakeanneberg/hugo_blakeanneberg.com/content/posts/Grep_skills.md

 And then I found: `grep "hello" *`

 This was perfect, so I typed out `grep "ascii" *` and immediately found the file name out of all the other files in the blog post folder.
-It was probably the first time I have every been in deed of `grep`.
+It was probably the first time I have every been in need of `grep`.

-So I am glad I Am learning Networking from another online platform.
+So I am glad I am learning Networking from another online platform.
 So glad I am using TestOut for the more hands on learning but Cisco's Skills For All platform for easy to understand instruction.